 Benefits of using oral appliances for the treatment of snoring in Charleston, SC

-At Mouth Carolina Dentistry in Charleston, SC, patients in and around the community can not only address dental health concerns, but also problems such as chronic snoring.
+At Mouth Carolina Dentistry, PA in Charleston, SC, patients in and around the community can not only address dental health concerns, but also problems such as chronic snoring.
 Dr. Andrew Greenberg and his team provide patients with treatment options to help, including the use of oral appliances, which have several benefits

 Snoring is caused by the vibration of loose tissues around the airway.
 While it may be a stand-alone problem, and a chronic one at that, it may also be a sign of obstructive sleep apnea.
 This is a sleeping disorder that can result from the tongue falling into the back of the throat or loose tissues.
 This can cause snoring and even continual stops in one’s breathing hundreds of times a night.
 When a patient has been diagnosed with obstructive sleep apnea, they are often told by their primary care physician to consider the benefits of using a CPAP machine.
 This “continuous positive airway pressure” system is a specialized mask that the patient wears over the nose and mouth when they sleep.
 It is connected to a device that provides the air pressure to keep the airways open throughout the night so patients can achieve a restful night of sleep.
 However, it can be cumbersome and uncomfortable, causing many patients to stop complying with treatment.